BradleyCodeU/bradleycodeu.github.io/_apcsp/console/028ConsoleFillInTheBlankQuizGame.md

 Create an empty array called correctAnswers and an empty array called wrongAnswers

 Define a function called askQuestion.
-It requires three arguments: question, answer, score.
+It requires three arguments: questionText, answerText, score.
 It returns the new score.
 Inside this function will be:
 - a while True loop
-  - ask the question
+  - ask the questionText
   - collect user input
   - *convert the user input to lowercase letters*
-  - if the user input equals the answer (NOTICE: THIS PLACES THE CONDITION AT THE END OF THE LOOP)
+  - if user input does NOT equal the answerText (NOTICE: THIS PLACES THE CONDITION AT THE END OF THE LOOP)
+    - subtract a small amount from the score
+    - say incorrect, your score is ___
+  - else:
     - add a large amount to the score
     - say correct, your score is ___
     - return the score (return will break the loop)
-  - else:
-    - subtract a small amount from the score
-    - say incorrect, your score is ___

 Display instructions for the player like in the Sample Output below.